silently/wsmock/README.md

 # wsmock

-Golang library to help with WebSocket testing by providing Gorilla mocks, assertion scripting, assertion parallelism and timeouts. wsmock is itself thoroughly tested and logs meaningful errors.
+Golang library to help with WebSocket testing by providing Gorilla mocks, assertion scripting, assertion parallelism and timeouts. wsmock is itself thoroughly tested and prints meaningful errors.

 With wsmock, tests look like: